annaivina/Melamoma_Classifier/README.md

 Focal loss, specifically BinaryFocalCrossentropy(), is used to emphasize learning on harder to classify samples (https://arxiv.org/pdf/1708.02002 )

-💡 Note: Another loss was considered which is supposed to perform better for highly imbalanced data - LDAM loss, which have been inplemented in tensorflow, enspired by  https://github.com/kaidic/LDAM-DRW
+💡 Note: Another loss was considered, which is supposed to perform better for highly imbalanced data - LDAM loss, which has been implemented in TensorFlow, inspired by  https://github.com/kaidic/LDAM-DRW
-However, this loss is only for multi-class, in order to use it for two classes, one needs to remove the activation in the last dense layer, which is not optimal.
+However, this loss is only for multi-class; in order to use it for two classes, one needs to remove the activation in the last dense layer, which is not optimal in Tensorflow.

 ### 4. Learning Rate schedulers
-Lr schedulers tend to help to reduce overfitting significantly.
-Use CosibeDecay lr shcedular.
+Lr schedulers help to reduce overfitting significantly.
+Use CosineDecay lr schedular.
 Shows much better performance then the static learning rate.
-PolynomialDecay scheduler is also implemented for the test purposes.
+PolynomialDecay scheduler has also been implemented for test purposes.

 ## Evaluation Metrics

 Standard binary accuracy is very misleading for highly imbalanced data.
-This doesnt seem to be addressed in the majority papers where ISIC data is classified using NN.
-Instead of classical accuracy following metrics are more tracked:
+This is not addressed in the majority of papers where ISIC data is classified using NN.
+Instead of classical accuracy, the following metrics are tracked more:

 1. Balanced Accuracy:\
-The average of sensitivity (recall for the positive class) and specificity (recall for the negative class).
+The average of sensitivity (Recall for the positive class) and specificity (Recall for the negative class).
 This is implemented as a custom metric to fairly evaluate performance across both classes.

 2. AUC (ROC) and AUC (PR):\
-These metrics assess the quality of ranking and are less biased by class imbalance.
+These metrics assess the ranking quality and are less biased by class imbalance.
 AUC-PR is especially informative when positives are rare.

 3. Recall:\
 Arguably the most critical metric for melanoma detection, as it reflects the model’s ability to minimize false negatives.
 In medical applications, missing a positive case (false negative) can be far more dangerous than a false alarm.